Kyle Kuzma steps to the forefront again, scoring 36 points as the Wizards edge the Hornets

 Covid updates

-The small group of healthy Wizards guards may grow this week after Raul Neto cleared the NBA’s protocols.
+The small group of healthy Wizards guards may grow this week after Raul Neto cleared the NBA’s protocols Monday.
 Unseld is hopeful the backup guard will be available Wednesday against visiting Houston.

-Center Thomas Bryant, who has yet to play this season after partially tearing his ACL last year, also cleared the protocols.
+Thomas Bryant, who has yet to play this season after partially tearing his ACL last January, also cleared the protocols.
 His return is “further down the line,” Unseld said; the center has yet to participate in a five-on-five scrimmage.

 Guard Tremont Waters entered the protocols Monday, joining Brad Wanamaker as the second relief player to be sidelined after playing just one game with the Wizards.
 The timing of Waters’s entry prohibited the Wizards from bringing in another reinforcement player in time for tip-off — a tactic Unseld questioned anyway with a handful of players theoretically nearing the end of their isolation.